-From data acquisition \$'000 in 2021 Revenue of the acquiree Profit after tax 1,310 70
+From date of acquisition in 20 \$'000 Revenue of the acquiree Profit after tax 1,310 70

 27. Derivative financial instruments

 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently re-measured to their fair value at each reporting date with the gain or loss recognised immediately in profit or loss except where the derivatives qualify for cash flow hedge accounting or hedges of net investment in a foreign operation, in which case recognition of any resultant gain or loss depends on the nature of the item being hedged.